jholmes16/test_app_6/README.md

-1. Ruby on Rails learning git
+1. First test repo on the Complete Ruby on Rails Developre course.